On the Anti-Ramsey Number Under Edge Deletion: Introduction

 This study examines the impact of edge deletion on anti-Ramsey numbers for linear forests made up of paths of lengths two and four (i.e., \( P_2 \) and \( P_4 \)).
 We will start by reviewing important definitions and providing some historical context.
 Let \( G \) be a finite, simple graph.
 An {\it edge-coloring} of \( G \) is a function \( c : E(G) \to \mathcal{C} \), where \( \mathcal{C} \) is a set of colors.
 A subgraph \( H \subseteq G \) is considered {\it rainbow} if all its edges have distinct colors according to \( c \).
 For a subgraph \( H \) or an edge set \( E' \subseteq E(G) \), we denote the set of colors on its edges by \( c(H) \) or \( c(E') \), respectively.
 For a vertex subset \( V_1 \subseteq V(G) \), the {\it induced subgraph} \( G[V_1] \) has the vertex set \( V_1 \) and includes every edge of \( G \) whose endpoints are in \( V_1 \).
 For another subset \( V_2 \) of \( V(G) \), the notation \( [V_1, V_2]_G \) represents the set of edges in \( G \) that have one endpoint in \( V_1 \) and the other in \( V_2 \).
 The {\it disjoint union} of two graphs \( G \) and \( G' \) is denoted \( G \cup G' \).
 For a positive integer \( k \), \( kG \) denotes the disjoint union of \( k \) copies of \( G \).
 For a subset \( E' \) of \( E(G) \), the notation \( G - E \) denotes the graph obtained from \( G \) by removing the edges in \( E' \).
 For a positive integer \( z \), we define \( [z] = \{1, 2, \ldots, z\} \) and \( [0] = \emptyset \).
 We denote the complete graph, cycle, and path on \( l \) vertices by \( K_l \), \( C_l \), and \( P_l \), respectively.

 For a positive integer \( n \) and a graph \( H \), the {\it anti-Ramsey number} \( AR(n, H) \) is defined as the maximum number of colors in an edge-coloring of the complete graph \( K_n \) that does not contain a rainbow copy of \( H \).
 This concept was introduced by Erdős et al. in 1975 \cite{Er1}, where they established its connection to Turán numbers and conjectured values for the anti-Ramsey numbers of paths and cycles.

-Subsequent research has extensively explored anti-Ramsey numbers for graphs consisting of multiple small, disjoint components.
-A foundational result is the identification of the anti-Ramsey number for matchings (disjoint edges) in complete graphs \cite{p1-2, p1-5, p1-7, p1-9, p1-14}.
-More recently, the focus has shifted to more complex structures, particularly the vertex-disjoint union of small connected graphs and matchings.
-Our work contributes to this ongoing inquiry by studying linear forests composed of short odd paths.
-To clarify the findings related to our study so far, we outline them below.
+Subsequent research has extensively investigated anti-Ramsey numbers for edge-disjoint subgraphs, as well as for graphs composed of multiple small, disjoint components.
+Results concerning the anti-Ramsey numbers for spanning trees in complete graphs and more general settings can be found in \cite{R2-SP-1,R2-SP-2,p1-9,R2-SP-3,R2-SP-4}.
+The anti-Ramsey numbers for matchings (collections of disjoint edges) in complete graphs are discussed in \cite{p1-2, p1-5, p1-7, p1-9, p1-14}, while extensions to uniform hypergraphs appear in \cite{R2-HP-1,R2-HP-2,R2-HP-3}.
+More recently, research has shifted toward more intricate structures, particularly vertex-disjoint unions of small connected graphs and matchings.
+Our work advances this line of inquiry by examining linear forests composed of short odd paths.
+For clarity, we summarize the existing results most relevant to our study below.
 Simonovits and Sós \cite{p2-10} proved that if \( t \geq 2 \) and \( n \) is sufficiently large, then the following holds:

 where \( \epsilon = 1 \) if \( t \) is even and \( \epsilon = 0 \) otherwise.
 Montellano-Ballesteros and Neumann-Lara \cite{p3-6} established that for any \( n \geq t \geq 3 \),

 Schiermeyer \cite{p2-9} demonstrated that for all \( t \geq 2 \) and \( n \geq 3t + 3 \), the following holds: